-- Measurements and interpretation of results must be performed by a skilled individual or trained professional. - Laboratory results alone are only one aspect for determining patient care and should not be the sole basis for therapy, particularly if the results conflict with other determinants. - For valid test results, adequate controls and other parameters must be within the listed ranges and assay requirements. - 4.
-If test kits are altered, such as by mixing parts of different kits, which could produce false test results, or if results are incorrectly interpreted, Monobind shall have no liability. - 5.
-If computer controlled data reduction is used to interpret the results of the test, it is imperative that the predicted values for the calibrators fall within 10% of the assigned concentrations. - 6.
-The clinical significance of the result should be used in evaluating the possible presence of SARS-CoV-2 infection or COVID-19.
-However, clinical inferences should not be solely based on this test but rather as an adjunct to the clinical manifestations of the patient and other relevant tests such as Histology, nasophyrangeal swab, etc. A positive result does not indicate COVID-19 and does not distinguish between infection or contagiousness of COVID-19.
+- 1. Measurements and interpretation of results must be performed by a skilled individual or trained professional. - 2.
+Laboratory results alone are only one aspect for determining patient care and should not be the sole basis for therapy, particularly if the results conflict with other determinants. - 3.
+For valid test results, adequate controls and other parameters must be within the listed ranges and assay requirements. - 4.
+If test kits are altered, such as by mixing parts of different kits, which could produce false test results, or if results are incorrectly interpreted, Monobind shall have no liability. - If computer controlled data reduction is used to interpret the results of the test, it is imperative that the predicted values for the calibrators fall within 10% of the assigned concentrations. - The clinical significance of the result should be used in evaluating the possible presence of SARS-CoV-2 infection or COVID-19.
+However, clinical inferences should not be solely based on this test but rather as an adjunct to the clinical manifestations of the patient and other relevant tests such as Histology, nasophyrangeal swab, etc. A positive result does not indicate active COVID-19 infection and does not distinguish between infection or contagiousness of COVID-19.
 Similarly, a negative result does not eliminate the absence COVID-19 infection but rather a very low titer of antibody that may be related to the early stages of disease. - 7.
-Since this test utilizes the nucleocapsid protein of SARS-CoV-2, antibodies against any part of the spike protein are not detected.
-The nucleocapsid protein is produced in high levels during infection and is very immunogenic.
-Therefore, a positive result confirms a current or previous contraction of COVID-19.
-Patients who have been vaccinated against the spike protein of SARS-CoV-2 but have not been exposed to the live virus will not react with the test - 8.
-A positive result on the Anti-SARS-CoV-2 (COVID-19) IgG AccuLite® CLIA test system does not necessarily predict immunity to the SARS-CoV-2.
-There has not yet been a conclusive study to indicate that the presence of IgG antibodies confirms immunity to the SARS-CoV-2 virus. - There have not been sufficient studies to determine the longevity of Anti-SARS-CoV-2 IgG in human patients.
-Therefore, it is possible that a positive IgG may decrease to a negative result over the course of several months or years on some natients
+A positive result on the Anti-SARS-CoV-2 S1-RBD IgG AccuBind® ELISA test system does not necessarily predict immunity to the SARS-CoV-2.
+There has not yet been a conclusive study to indicate that the presence of IgG antibodies confirms immunity to the SARS-CoV-2 virus. - There have not been sufficient studies to determine the longevity of Anti-SARS-CoV-2 S1-RBD IgG in human patients.
+Therefore, it is possible that a positive IgG may decrease to a negative result over the course of several months or years on some patients. - If the Anti-SARS-CoV-2 S1-RBD IgG AccuBind® ELISA Test System is used to monitor antibody response in vaccinated patients, samples should be taken two weeks after the full course of vaccine doses have been administered.
+It is not uncommon to observe a negative result on a sample with only one dose of a vaccine regimen that requires two or more